-A carnivore diet is a diet that generally includes only animal-based foods such as meat, fowl, seafood, eggs, dairy and honey.
-All plant-based foods such as fruits, vegetables, grains, legumes and nuts are excluded.
+A carnivore diet is a diet that generally includes only animal-based foods such as meat, fowl, seafood, eggs, dairy, and honey.
+All plant-based foods such as fruits, vegetables, grains, legumes, and nuts are excluded.

 At first glance, this seems to be an alarmingly unbalanced and restrictive diet, one that is perhaps contrary to all you’ve ever been told about what constitutes a healthy and nutritious diet.

 What can you eat on the carnivore diet?

 For example, 100 grams of ground beef with 15% fat content has 21 grams of proteins and 12 grams of fat in under 200 calories, with zero sugar and carb but heaps of essential nutrients.

 Ruminant meat also contains a lot of vitamins and minerals and other bio-active compounds that are crucial for the human body such as vitamin B12, zinc, selenium, iron, niacin, vitamin B6, phosphorus, creatine, taurine, glutathione, conjugated linoleic acid and cholesterol.

-However, there are some concerns about quality of poultry from factory farming regarding animal welfare and quality of its produce.
+However, there are some concerns about the quality of poultry from factory farming regarding animal welfare and the quality of its produce.

 While a small number of people may have issues with dairy products, they remain a great source of energy and nutrients (fat, proteins, carbohydrate, vitamin A, vitamin B12, Riboflavin, Potassium, magnesium, zinc, phosphorous).
 They are especially rich in calcium.

 Despite concern about the high level of cholesterol in eggs, currently, there is no evidence indicating a direct association between the quantity of eggs consumed and the risk of developing coronary heart disease.